GrassHopper132/Qr-code-component/README-template.md

 ### AI Collaboration

 Describe how you used AI tools (if any) during this project.
 This helps demonstrate your ability to work effectively with AI assistants.
+Ai help me with the direction of this project and understanding what to do

 - What tools did you use (e.g., ChatGPT, Claude, GitHub Copilot)?
+I used copilot
-- How did you use them (e.g., debugging, generating boilerplate, brainstorming solutions)?
+- How did you use them (e.g., debugging, generating boilerplate, brainstorming solutions)?brainstorming soloutions
 - What worked well?
 What didn't?

 **Note: Delete this note and the content above if you didn't use AI, or replace with your own experience.**